Xilinx/Vitis_Libraries/security/docs/src/tutorial.rst

 Crypto Algorithm Hardware Acceleration
 =======================================

-Crypto algorithms plays an important roll in transfer, verification, storage and processing of data.
+Crypto algorithms play an important role in transfer, verification, storage and processing of data.
 Crypto application includes encryption/decryption, checksum, hash, signature/verification, etc.
-Modern crypto algorithms are complicated and keep evovling, especially in new area like block-chain application.
+Modern crypto algorithms are complicated and keep evolving, especially in new areas like block-chain application.
-FPGA is suitable for a wide variety of crypto algortihm and able to provide competitive or even better performance than CPU.
+FPGA is suitable for a wide variety of crypto algorithms and able to provide competitive or even better performance than CPU.
-It is also convenient to construct a processing pipeline while crypto processing is one of the pipeline stage, which will save bandwidth cost and improve performance.
+It is also convenient to construct a processing pipeline while crypto processing is one of the pipeline stages, which will save bandwidth cost and improve performance.
-Last but not the least, FPGA could have multiple compute unit working in parallel, which will also improve total performance.
+Last but not the least, FPGA could have multiple compute units working in parallel, which will also improve total performance.

 .. image:: /images/pipeline_processing.png
    :alt: Execution Plan